8483/notes/topics/electronics.md

 It's one of the most used serial protocols.
 Most controllers have a hardware UART on board.
 It uses a single data line for transmitting and one for receiving data.

-Most often 8-bit data is transferred, as follows: 1 start bit (low level), 8 data bits and 1 stop bit (high level).
+Most often 8-bit data is transferred, as follows:
+- 1 start bit (low level)
+- 8 data bits
+- 1 stop bit (high level)

 The low level start bit and high level stop bit mean that there's always a high to low transition to start the communication.
 That's what describes UART.
 No voltage level, so you can have it at 3.3 V or 5 V, whichever your microcontroller uses.

 Note that the microcontrollers which want to communicate via UART have to agree on the transmission speed, the bit-rate, as they only have the start bits falling edge to synchronize.
 That's called asynchronous communication.